Skip to content

 0 / 1

-The company commits suppliers to respect the ILO conventions ratified by the countries they operate in.
-It is not clear if all suppliers are committed to respect all Fundamental ILO Conventions.
+The company commits suppliers to respect the ILO conventions ratified by the countries of operation.
+However, It is unclear if all suppliers are committed to respecting all Fundamental ILO Conventions.

 • Y